 Net Income per Share

 Basic net income per share is computed by dividing net income by the weighted average number of common shares outstanding during the period.
-Diluted net income per share is computed by using the weighted average number of common shares outstanding, including potential dilutive shares of common stock assuming the dilutive effect of outstanding stock options and restricted stock using the treasury stock method.
-Weighted average shares from common share equivalents in the amount of 659,745 and 729,637 for the three months ended March 31, 2018 and 2017, respectively, were excluded from the dilutive shares outstanding because their effect was anti-dilutive.
+Diluted net income per share is computed by using the weighted average number of common shares outstanding, after giving effect to all potential dilutive common shares outstanding during the period.
+Included within diluted net income per share is the dilutive effect of outstanding stock options and restricted stock using the treasury stock method.
+Weighted average shares from common share equivalents in the amount of 15,137 and 36,028 for the three months ended, and 193,498 and 245,009 for the nine months ended September 30, 2018 and 2017, respectively, were excluded from the dilutive shares outstanding because their effect was anti-dilutive.

-For purposes of considering the Convertible Notes in determining diluted net income per share, it is the current intent of the Company to settle conversions of the Convertible Notes through combination settlement, which involves repayment of the principal portion in cash and any excess of the conversion value over the principal amount (the “conversion premium”) in shares of our common stock.
-Therefore, only the impact of the conversion premium will be included in total dilutive weighted average shares outstanding using the treasury stock method.
-The dilutive effect of the conversion premium is shown in the table below.
+For purposes of considering the Convertible Notes in determining diluted net income per share, it is our current intent to settle conversions of the Convertible Notes through combination settlement, which involves repayment of the principal portion in cash and any excess of the conversion value over the principal amount (the “conversion premium”) in shares of our common stock.
+Therefore, only the impact of the conversion premium is included in total dilutive weighted average shares outstanding using the treasury stock method.
+The dilutive effect of the conversion premium for the three and nine month periods ended September 30, 2018 is shown in the table below.